Code-Institute-Submissions/telljacob-project-two_JuneResub/README.md

 ### Navigation

-This is a one page site with as little to clutter the page I could.
+This is a one page site with as little to clutter the page as possible.
+Media links lower in the page.

 ### Media Links
 The pages purpose was to be an actual tool a user like myself can use while studying.
 Putting in links to motivational videos and music I listen to saves time and using this page I can pace my studying and keep to my brakes.